Nanobatteries

-Nanobatteries are fabricated batteries employing technology at the nanoscale, particles that measure less than 100 nanometers or 10^{−7} meters.
+Nanobatteries are fabricated batteries employing technology at the nanoscale, particles that measure less than 100 nanometers (10^{−9} meters in scale).
 These batteries may be nano in size or may use nanotechnology in a macro scale battery.
 Nanoscale batteries can be combined to function as a macrobattery such as within a nanopore battery.

 Traditional lithium-ion battery technology uses active materials, such as cobalt-oxide or manganese oxide, with particles that range in size between 5 and 20 micrometers (5000 and 20000 nanometers – over 100 times nanoscale).
 It is hoped that nano-engineering will improve many of the shortcomings of present battery technology, such as volume expansion and power density.

 Background

 A basic schematic of how an ion battery works.
 The blue arrows indicate discharging.
 If both arrows reversed direction, the battery would be charging and this battery would then be considered a secondary (rechargeable) battery.

 A battery converts chemical energy to electrical energy and is composed of three general parts: